GROUP LEADER

 |

-Georgina Wynne Hughes is currently doing MSc by Research at the University of Birmingham where she also completed her undergraduate degree in Biomedical Science.
-She is investigating the mechanisms and consequences of autophagic and mitochondrial defects in a rare, early-onset neurodegenerative disorder using human neuronal and induced pluripotent stem cell models.
+Leticia Fernandez Amores received her BSc in Biochemistry from Liverpool John Moores University in UK.
+She is currently a MSc by Research student at the University of Birmingham.
+She is investigating the mechanisms and consequences of autophagy dysfunction, and therapeutic benefits with autophagy inducers, in a rare childhood-onset neurodegenerative disorder using human neuronal and induced pluripotent stem cell models.

 |